kyverno/website/content/en/docs/Writing policies/mutate.md

 ### Add if not present anchor

-A variation of an anchor, is to add a field value if it is not already defined.
-This is done by using the `add anchor` (short for `add if not present anchor`) with the notation `+(...)` for the tag.
+A variation of an anchor is to add a field value if it is not already defined.
+This is done by using the **add** anchor (short for "add if not present" anchor) with the notation `+(...)` for the tag.

 An add anchor is processed as part of applying the mutation.
 Typically, every non-anchor tag-value is applied as part of the mutation.
 If the add anchor is set on a tag, the tag and value are only applied if they do not exist in the resource.